awsdocs/aws-private-ca-user-guide/doc_source/PcaWelcome.md

-# What is ACM Private CA?<a name="PcaWelcome"></a>
+# What is AWS Private CA?<a name="PcaWelcome"></a>

-ACM Private CA enables creation of private certificate authority \(CA\) hierarchies, including root and subordinate CAs, without the investment and maintenance costs of operating an on\-premises CA\.
+AWS Private CA enables creation of private certificate authority \(CA\) hierarchies, including root and subordinate CAs, without the investment and maintenance costs of operating an on\-premises CA\.
 Your private CAs can issue end\-entity X\.509 certificates useful in scenarios including:
 + Creating encrypted TLS communication channels
 + Authenticating users, computers, API endpoints, and IoT devices
 + Cryptographically signing code
 + Implementing Online Certificate Status Protocol \(OCSP\) for obtaining certificate revocation status

-ACM Private CA operations can be accessed from the AWS Management Console, using the ACM Private CA API, or using the AWS CLI\.
+AWS Private CA operations can be accessed from the AWS Management Console, using the AWS Private CA API, or using the AWS CLI\.

 ## What is the best certificate service for my needs?<a name="service-options"></a>

 There are two AWS services for issuing and deploying X\.509 certificates\.
 Choose the one that best fits your needs\.
 Considerations include whether you need public\- or private\-facing certificates, customized certificates, certificates you want to deploy into other AWS services, or automated certificate management and renewal\.

-1. **ACM Private CA**—This service is for enterprise customers building a public key infrastructure \(PKI\) inside the AWS cloud and intended for private use within an organization\.
-With ACM Private CA, you can create your own CA hierarchy and issue certificates with it for authenticating internal users, computers, applications, services, servers, and other devices, and for signing computer code\.
+1. **AWS Private CA**—This service is for enterprise customers building a public key infrastructure \(PKI\) inside the AWS cloud and intended for private use within an organization\.
+With AWS Private CA, you can create your own CA hierarchy and issue certificates with it for authenticating internal users, computers, applications, services, servers, and other devices, and for signing computer code\.
 Certificates issued by a private CA are trusted only within your organization, not on the internet\.

    After creating a private CA, you have the ability to issue certificates directly \(that is, without obtaining validation from a third\-party CA\) and to customize them to meet your organization's internal needs\.
 For example, you may want to:
    + Create certificates with any subject name\.